Forestry

 Climate change poses ever greater challenges for forestry worldwide, particularly due to water shortages and drought stress.
 These threats are particularly acute in regions such as Europe, where forests play an important ecological and economic role.

 Our answer to these challenges is POLYGRAIN, an advanced water-retaining granulate that can store up to 200 times its own weight in water.
-This ability makes it an indispensable helper in reforestation and in protecting young plants during dry periods.
+This ability makes it an indispensable aid in reforestation and in protecting young plants during dry periods.
 With POLYGRAIN, we not only ensure the successful growth of young trees, but also support the long-term health and performance of your forests.
-At a time when climate change is putting increasing pressure on European forests, our water-retaining granules offer a reliable solution that meets the requirements of modern forestry.
+In times when climate change is putting increasing pressure on European forests, our water-retaining granules offer a reliable solution that meets the requirements of modern forestry.

 Simply greener